No Time To Exercise Because You Work Too Much?

 A home gym is even better.
-If you have space and budget to do so, a home gym could be a great investment.
-Learn the best way to do it at How to Build A Home Gym That'll Give You a Big Return On Investment.
+If you have the space and budget to do so, a home gym could be a great investment.

 Now that you have saved some precious time by finding a gym that isn’t out of the way, let’s move on to step #2.

-You must bring your gym clothes and equipment with you to work.
-This is imperative to create efficiency and to help set your mindset!
+You must bring your workout clothes and equipment with you to work.
+This is a great way to create efficiency and to help set your mindset!

-It also helps to hold you accountable because when others see you leaving the work place with your workout clothes on, they know that you are headed to exercise.
+It also helps to hold you accountable.
+When co-workers see you leaving the workplace with your gym clothes on, they know that you are headed to exercise.

-Perhaps, you could also motivate someone else to do the same and join you!
+Perhaps, you could also motivate someone else to do the same and join you as a workout buddy!

 If you have to go back home to get changed, this will then create a new challenge.
-The challenge of developing the activation energy to actually get dressed and go back out, rather than just laying out on your couch.
+You will have to fight the inertia of actually get dressed and go back out, rather than just laying out on your couch.

 You need to set yourself up for success, and it starts by packing your bag every night, and getting ready to go!

-• Keep Your Appointment: Make it to Your Training Session No Matter What
+3) Schedule Your Workout: Make it to Your Exercise Sessions No Matter What

 Most people find every excuse not to go to the gym.
-As a physician, the excuses are abundant.
+As a student or physician, the excuses are abundant.

-With that being said, I understand that there will certainly be days where it cannot happen.
+With that said, I understand that there will certainly be busy days where it cannot happen.

 There have been many times where I left the hospital after 10 pm and I had to be in again the next day at 5-6 am.

-On these days, it is much better to just get home and sleep.
+On these long days, it is much better to just get home and sleep.

 Barring extreme situations such as these, it is absolutely feasible to fit a training session on a routine day.

 In addition, most people work 5-6 days a week.
-You have ample opportunities on your off day to make up any missed training sessions from the week.
+You have ample opportunities on your rest days to make up any missed training sessions from the week.

 When it comes to fitness, something is ALWAYS better than nothing.

-We just saved precious time on commuting and unnecessary traveling, now we need to maximize our time at the gym.
-You do this by creating a workout plan that can be done in 30-35 minutes a day.
+The next thing you need to do is to learn how to create a short workout that maximizes your time at the gym.
+You do this by designing a workout plan that can be done in 30 minutes a day.